cloud-native-toolkit/operator-masauto/README.md

 - Manage
 - IoT
 - Monitor
+- AppConnect

 **TO RUN:**

 1. Clone or download the repo to a local directory, login to openshift cluster via login token
-2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.5.0)
+2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.6.0)

-`export IMG=docker.io/tcskill/masauto:v0.5.0`
+`export IMG=docker.io/tcskill/masauto:v0.6.0`

 3. Install Operator into cluster